 Within the day, donations from Ilonggos flowed in to various community pantry venues.

 Ilonggo chef and popular restauranteur Mary Pauline Gorriceta-Banusing shared photos of ongoing community pantry in La Paz Plaza with volunteers composed of young professionals and with children assisting distribution of items.

-Local uniformed police personnel where assisting fellow Ilonggos set-up the distribution as showed by the photos.
+Unlike Quezon City, local uniformed police personnel where seen assisting fellow Ilonggos set-up the distribution of food items as showed by the photos.
 In fact, the community pantry in La Paz was organized at the waiting shed across the police station.